stefanoortisi/the-pivot/README.md

   - get( 'key' )             # retrieves a 'value'

  3. Simple binding
-  - bind( 'key', funktion )  # will be called instantly and when the value changes
+  - bind( 'key', funktion )  # funktion will be called instantly and when the value changes

 ```